ITV Lunchtime News

 The ITV Lunchtime News is the afternoon news programme produced by ITN on the British television network ITV.
 It airs Monday to Friday from 1:30pm, covering British national and international news stories and is presented by Nina Hossain.
+The bulletin's time-slot is occasionally brought forward to a 1pm start-time in the event of ITV Racing coverage airing on ITV.

 History

 Television broadcasting hours in the United Kingdom had been tightly regulated and controlled by the British government until 1972, when the then Conservative government under Prime Minister Edward Heath decided to end all limits and restrictions on the broadcasting hours of television.

 ITV had been campaigning for the end of the restrictions since the mid-1960s, and finally on 19 January 1972, the government announced the lifting of all restrictions, allowing proper daytime television to launch on both the BBC and ITV.

 ITN had provided a short lunchtime news summary to start the ITV schedules on a Saturday since 1959, with an afternoon news summary on a Sunday starting in the mid-1960s, however it was the lifting of the restrictions on 16 October 1972 which helped ITN to launch a codified, more solid weekday lunchtime news programme as part of a raft of new programming which would now take up broadcasting hours which were up to 1972 restricted to schools programming and adult education.

 The programme was first broadcast on 16 October 1972 as First Report, a twenty-minute bulletin presented by Robert Kee at 12:40pm.
-The bulletin was moved to 1:00pm on 7 September 1974 and retitled as News at One on 6 September 1976.
+The bulletin was moved to 1:00pm on 30 September 1974 and retitled as News at One on 13 September 1976.
 Leonard Parkin and Peter Sissons alternated as the programme's lead presenters in the same year after Kee's departure.

 On 20 July 1987, the bulletin was relaunched as News at 12:30.
 Jon Snow and former BBC newsreader Julia Somerville fronted alternate editions of the programme.
 On 7 March 1988, ITV's daytime programming was rejigged and the bulletin was moved back to its 1:00pm timeslot.
 News at One later relaunched on 16 October 1989 with John Suchet as its lead presenter.
 On 7 January 1991, the programme moved this time to 12:30pm.

 On 2 March 1992, News at 12:30 was relaunched as the Lunchtime News with a dual-presenting team comprising Nicholas Owen and Carol Barnes.
 On 6 March 1995, ITN's news bulletins were relaunched with a cohesive identity.
 The Lunchtime News on air team was revamped, this time with a returning Julia Somerville alongside Dermot Murnaghan.
 Owen and Barnes remained as relief presenters.